 The priest smiled down.
 “The amazing thing is,” he said, “Lightsong did that twice.”

+He told me that I couldn’t depend on him in the end, Siri thought, Smiling slightly, though sorroful at the same time.
+I guess he lied about that.
+How very like him.

 “Come,” Susebron said.
 “We must gather what is left of my priests.
-We have to find a way to stop those armies from destroying your people.”
+We have to find a way to stop our armies from destroying your people.”

 #